jobrouter/typo3-data/Documentation/developer.rst

 When a JobData table is synchronised with the :ref:`Simple synchronisation
 <module-create-table-link-simple>` type, the data sets are stored in a table
 provided by this extension.
 This is the simplest type, as no programming knowledge is required.
-The data sets are stored JSON encoded in a provided table and can be displayed on the website with a :ref:`content element
+The data sets are stored JSON-encoded in a provided table and can be displayed on the website with a :ref:`content element
 <editor-content-element>`.